 - Establishing your company before applying for an investor visa.
 You might want to use a help from a certified immigration professional and a tax accountant to help you run the errands.

-- Applying for an investor visa Certificate of Eligibility (hereinafter COE) at the immigration office and waiting for a confirmation.
+- Applying for an investor visa Certificate of Eligibility (COE) at the immigration office and waiting for a confirmation.
 A certified immigrant official can do it for you if you reside outside Japan at the moment of application.

-- When your COE is ready, pick it up from the immigration office and exchange it for an investor status or residence (hereinafter SOR).
+- When your COE is ready, pick it up from the immigration office and exchange it for an Investor Status of Residence (SOR).
 This can be done at the Embassy or a Consulate of Japan.

-Finding an office and a co-director is easier when you are in Japan.
+SMEJAPAN TIP: Finding an office and a co-director is easier when you are in Japan.
 Thus, you might want to consider obtaining a four-month startup visa first to make all the necessary preparations.
+Read our in-depth guide on setting up a business in Japan.
 After everything has been set, you may apply for a change of your SOR and obtain an investor visa.

 What documents do I need?